יום שלישי

 Tikkun Leil Shabbat generally meets on Friday night once every three weeks.
 But Shabbat, and opportunities to find meaning in Jewish community, come around far more frequently.

 If you'd like to gather with some friends for davenning(prayer) and dinner on a Friday night that Tikkun Leil Shabbat isn't meeting, you can borrow our "Shabbat to go" supplies: a challah cover, kiddush cup, candles, and a set of purple siddurim.
 (The books include not only the text of the Friday evening service but also the table blessings, the Birkat haMazon/grace after meals, and the lyrics of zmirot/Shabbat songs for after-dinner singing.)
-Borrowing the books etc. will require coordinating a pick-up time at the RAC (where the books live between TLS's), so email at least three days in advance if you anticipate wanting to make use of TLS resources at your own Shabbat gathering: tikkunleilshabbat at yahoo dot com.
+Borrowing the books etc. will require coordinating a pick-up time at the Church of the Pilgrims (where the books currently live between TLS's), so email at least a week in advance if you anticipate wanting to make use of TLS resources at your own Shabbat gathering: tikkunleilshabbat at yahoo dot com.

 Looking for a Jewish community to participate in when TLS isn't meeting?
 Email tikkunleilshabbat at yahoo dot com with a description of what sort of community or gathering you're looking for, and we'll be happy to refer you to minyanim, havurot or congregations in the area.